-9. Give your sink a quick clean daily
+9. Clean your sink daily

-Cleaning the sink as is frequent household chore but like with many things in life, if you do a little every day then it will pay off in the long run!
 Don't let soap scum and dirt build up around your sink by giving it a quick wipe or clean every day like Mrs Hinch and you'll avoid having to give it a big scrub.

 To clean her plug hole and drain, Sophie pours soda crystals down her plug before rinsing it with her go-to product - diluted Zoflora.
 Sophie then pours hot water over the mixture to rinse out the plug.

-10. Keep your bin smelling clean
+10. How to keep your bin smelling clean

 Mrs Hinch cleaning tips for keeping your bin smelling fresh involves a handy hack for once you've given the outside of your bin a wipe.